Thursday, January 15, 2026

 The company’s Environmental Management Policy helps Salomon to expand internal recycling, reduce energy and water consumption, increase the percentage of organic food in the canteen, and take other steps toward greater sustainability.

-By 2025, the brand will make its environmental performance visible on all products as part of its circular economy principles, which guide development and initiatives including its participation in the Sustainable Apparel Coalition since 2016.
+The brand pledged to make its environmental performance visible by this year on all products as part of its circular economy principles, which guide development and initiatives including its participation in the Sustainable Apparel Coalition since 2016.
 It will reduce CO2 emissions by 30 percent by 2030, and it’s also working toward 70 percent of all waste recycled or reused across its operations.
 Its headquarters have been certified for energy and water efficiency, and the brand is a signatory of the U.N.
 Fashion Industry Charter for Climate Action.

 Salomon’s commitments include 100 percent of suppliers meeting or exceeding its social compliance standards with all material suppliers adhering to the Materials Compliance Programs and Restricted Substances Lists.